-4. Compliance With the Code of Conduct
+3. Compliance with the Code of Conduct

-4.1 This Code applies to every Member with necessary modifications applied in the discretion of the Integrity Commissioner.
+3.1 This Code applies to every Member with necessary modifications applied in the discretion of the Integrity Commissioner.
+This Code shall be applied to Members who are members of a Local Board or Committee, who may or may not be Members of Council, with any necessary modifications.